TechGoku/beldex-python/docs/source/index.rst

 Welcome to the documentation for the ``monero`` Python module.

-The aim of this project is to offer a set of tools for interacting with Monero cryptocurrency in Python.
-It provides higher level classes representing objects from the Monero environment, like wallets, accounts, addresses, transactions.
+The aim of this project is to offer a set of tools for interacting with Beldex cryptocurrency in Python.
+It provides higher level classes representing objects from the Beldex environment, like wallets, accounts, addresses, transactions.

 Currently it operates over JSON RPC protocol, however other backends are planned as well.